This program changed me in ways that I didn’t know I needed changing.”

 Our programs are designed with the belief that 70 percent of a leader’s development occurs through job-related experiences, 20 percent from interactions with others or coaching, and 10 percent from formal educational events.
 We strive to deliver learning experiences that span all three areas of a leader’s development.
 Working with teams allows us to bring a job-embedded component into every session we deliver.

 Back in the district, our team of consultants works closely with district leaders to help them build best-in-class leadership development systems and create the right conditions for people to grow and flourish on every campus and in every classroom.
-Every time there is a principal opening, our goal is for districts to have at least two strong leaders ready to step into the role and make an impact for students from Day One.

 01 | District Leadership Program